 The “G” series

 Since the launch of the LG Optimus G in 2012, the G-series had been where LG put its highest-profile, best overall consumer devices.
 Eventually, LG dropped “Optimus” from the name and just went with the LG G naming scheme.

 This is where some of the most highly-regarded LG phones have lived.
 Usually, these devices launched with the latest and greatest flagship 800-series processor from Qualcomm.
 They also usually included a top-of-the-line camera system, innovative designs, and high-end audio systems.

 While it isn’t exactly a gaming phone, the LG G8X ThinQ has one feature that makes it perfect for mobile gaming: two screens.
 Like a Nintendo DS, it folds open to reveal two screens, and has a variety of features to support retro gaming and more.

 The most analogous phone to this line would be the Galaxy S series from Samsung.
 For most of the early 2010s, LG competed directly with Samsung for a cut of the premium smartphone market.

-However, the LG G8X (shown above) from 2019 will likely end up being the last G-series device.
-The LG Velvet is taking over for the G-series going forward.
+However, the LG G8X (shown above) from 2019 will end up being the last G-series device.
+It will continue to receive software updates for another year or so.

-Launched earlier this year, the LG Velvet is the next evolution of the G-series.
+Launched in 2020, the LG Velvet was the next evolution of the G-series.
 The Velvet is similar to the LG G8 in that it offers a great camera system and a high-end audio system, but brings back the innovative designs LG used to be known for.
 It also abandons the flagship Qualcomm chipset for a mid-range offering: the Qualcomm Snapdragon 765G.
 This allows the phone to be less expensive than other flagship phones.

 Essentially, the G-series and the V-series (which we’ll explain in a second) started to overlap too much.
 To help differentiate the two, LG created the Velvet as a general consumer smartphone that would be good for the average buyer.